 Losing your way is dangerous even on land, but underwater, it can be truly terrifying.
 Even if you are not afraid, it can be inconvenient if you miss your target and swim farther away, and you’d waste a lot of energy backtracking.

 To avoid that, divers use special compasses designed to work underwater.
 However, since the environmental conditions there are different, this life-saving piece of equipment is also not as simple to use as a regular land compass.
-Figuring out how to use one by yourself can be difficult and confusing, but with this comprehensive guide, no diving compass will ever be a mystery to you.
+Figuring out how to use one by yourself can be difficult and confusing, but with this comprehensive guide on how to use a compass for underwater navigation, no diving compass will ever be a mystery to you.

 How does a compass for scuba diving work?

-A scuba diving compass is still just a device that helps you navigate.
+A scuba diving underwater compass is still just a device that helps you with underwater navigation.
 It usually has a round face that contains the four cardinal directions: north, south, east, and west.
 There are also guiding ticks or numbers evenly interspersed between these four.
 The numbers correspond to the degrees in a full circle and go from 0 to 360.

 The needle in a scuba diving compass, however, is usually painted on the card.
 The entire card is floating and spinning inside the corpus of the device so that it can orient itself when surrounded by moving water.
 Still, the card of the compass will feature an easy-to-spot shape that is similar to the needle in normal compasses, which you have to pay attention to.

-When you know where true north is, it’s easy to find your way, especially when you rely on the ticks or degrees along the bezel.
+When you know where true north is, it’s easy to find your way when you use a compass for underwater navigation, especially when you rely on the ticks or degrees along the bezel for the compass navigation.
 This might seem complicated at first, but once you get to know all of the parts of your diving compass, it will all begin to click.